 The proven StoryBrand technique helps you understand seven universal story points all humans respond to.
-Other than that, you will also understand customers’ intention behind purchasing a product and how a simple brand message can lead them towards your offerings.
+Other than that, you will also understand customers’ intentions behind purchasing a product and how a simple brand message can lead them toward your offerings.
 As a result, you can create practical and tailored messages for brochures, websites, and social media.

-In “Building a story brand,” Miller teaches business owners and marketers to use seven universal story elements to improve their connection with customers and grow their business dramatically.
+In “Building a storied brand,” Miller teaches business owners and marketers to use seven universal story elements to improve their connection with customers and grow their businesses dramatically.
 His proven technique has helped several companies to connect with their customers and gain the ultimate competitive advantage.
 It will completely transform how you talk with customers regarding the brand and how you would deliver value to them.

 Power Branding by Steve McKee is another great branding book, integrated with real-life case studies and great examples.

-Even the top brands like Amazon, Google were once startups at some point.
+Even the top brands like Amazon and Google were once startups at some point.
 In his book, McKee has tried to explain what enables some companies to emerge as the most prominent brands while others couldn’t make up to the mark, even after trying so hard.

 Through examples and case studies, McKee has presented how brand strategies applied by more prominent corporations can best serve small or mid-sized companies.
 A diverse set of topics has been covered in this book to provide information regarding the same.

 These topics include how a company can think small to grow big, how effective campaigns and slogans help create strong brands, and how to develop an effective campaign.
-Not only that, by analyzing examples of companies like General Motors, Coca Cola and McDonald’s, you’ll get to understand better about the topics included.
+Not only that, by analyzing examples of companies like General Motors, Coca-Cola, and McDonald’s, you’ll get to understand better the topics included.

 Hence, this book can serve as a valuable branding guide for a small business or time-starved executives struggling with several marketing-related problems.
 It helps them change the way they think and generates consistent and healthy growth.